dortania/Getting-Started-With-ACPI/Manual/dump.md

 * [SSDTTime](https://github.com/corpnewt/SSDTTime)
   * Supports both Windows and Linux for DSDT dumping
-  * `4.
-Dump DSDT - Automatically dump the system DSDT`
+  * `P. Dump DSDT - Automatically dump the system DSDT`
 * Do note that all ACPI patches from clover/OpenCore will be applied to the DSDT with the above method

 ## From Clover